folk-js/allio/docs/ARCHITECTURE.md

 - Trait-based abstraction over OS APIs
 - macOS implementation via Accessibility APIs
 - Handles all FFI and unsafe code
+- **Note**: Observer creation requires an `Axio` reference for callbacks (intentional coupling - see below)

+### Platform/Axio Coupling for Observers

+The `Platform::create_observer()` and `PlatformObserver::subscribe_*` methods take an `Axio` reference.
+This is intentional:

+1. **OS callbacks need state access**: When macOS fires an accessibility notification, the callback must access Axio to update state and emit events.

+2. **C callback constraint**: macOS `AXObserver` callbacks receive a raw pointer that we map back to context.
+We can't pass Rust closures directly to C code.

+3. **Alternative considered**: Using channels to decouple Platform from Axio would add latency and complexity.
+The current design keeps notification handling fast and atomic.

+The coupling is contained to observer creation - all other Platform operations (`fetch_*` on handles) are pure and return data without side effects.

 ## Registry Operations